 - Emotional Distress

 Some of these things, like the suffering and diminished quality of life you experience, don’t have a ready-made bill or receipt to show their monetary value.
 That’s part of the reason why you need an experienced, skilled, and passionate attorney on your side to advocate for full and fair compensation by demonstrating just how dramatically your life has been altered.

-There is a statute of limitations that sets a timeline for filing an injury claim, so it’s important to act promptly.
+There is a statute of limitations that sets a timeline for filing a personal injury claim, so it’s important to act promptly.
 When you call our law firm, we will help you understand your options with no obligation involved.
 We care about providing clear, straightforward information to pedestrian accident victims who are looking for answers.

-Your Pedestrian Accident Consultation
+Pedestrian Accident Victim Testimonials

 - “If anyone is looking for a knowledgeable attorney with excellent communication, Ethan Shaw is your attorney.”

 - “PSA if you don’t know where to turn to and you’re browsing on Google please reach out to these guys and at least get a consultation I promise once you do that you will know immediately that they are the ones for you, I did.”

 - “Give them a call first.
 Trust me.
 You will not regret it when it comes to vehicle accident care.
 I love them, and I know you will too.”